South Dakota Divorce Laws

 Child custody matters are resolved regardless of the gender.
 In other words, the mother and father are given equal consideration.
 However, if there is an issue of domestic abuse on either side then a judge will rule in favor of the victims.

-For child support, the judge takes into account the net incomes of both spouses and the specific needs for the children like special medical or educational treatment.
+For child support, the judge takes into account the net incomes of both spouses and the specific needs of the children like special medical or educational treatment.